tier4/AWML/docs/design/architecture.md

 ### 3. Project model

 "Project model" can be used for specific project.
-"Project model" adapt to specific domain, trained by pseudo label using "Offline model".
+"Project model" adapts to specific domain, trained by pseudo label using "Offline model".
+"Project model" sometimes uses for project-only dataset, which cannot use for other project for some reason.

 ### 4. Offline model